camunda-community-hub/kafka-connect-zeebe/examples/auto-ping-pong/README.md

 make deploy-workflow create-source-connector create-sink-connector
 ```

 This will deploy the process and create the source and sink connectors.

-Running `make ping` will  then create a series of instances which you can track.
-After this, you can
+Running `make ping` will
+then create a series of instances which you can track.
-now check Operate and Control Center to monitor the state of your instances/connectors.

-Once the instances awaiting messages, in order to complete the cycle we need to produce some records.
-You can do so by running `make id=1 pong`, which will complete instance with correlation key 1.
-To
-complete all instances created by the ping command you can simply run `for {1..10}; do make id="$i" pong; done`.

 ### Manually